-- 263. A detailed screening process has been carried out for all the activities of the project (Annex 14) to identify potential environmental and social risks and impacts to afterwards identify mitigation measures that will avoid, minimize or mitigate these risks.
-The project will work to ensure that all measures are implemented with the highest standard following the ESMP Annex 15 to ensure compliance with 15 principles of AF ESP. - 264.
-The potential risks identified and mitigation measures planned are presented in Table 11Table 11 below. - 265.
-An Environmental and Social Management Plan including Grievance Mechanism and a monitoring, evaluation and oversight program are also included in Annex 15 including a specific description of the process for environmental and social safeguarding for unidentified sub-projects USPs (i.e. activities that need technical specifications to be determined during implementation of the project such as outputs 1.1, 1.2.b, 1.3, and 1.4), clearly describing roles and responsibilities.
+- 267. A detailed screening process has been carried out for all the activities of the project (Annex 14) to identify potential environmental and social risks and impacts to afterwards identify mitigation measures that will avoid, minimize or mitigate these risks.
+The project will work to ensure that all measures are implemented with the highest standard following the ESMP Annex 15 to ensure compliance with 15 principles of AF ESP. - 268.
+The potential risks identified, and mitigation measures planned are presented in Table 11 below. - 269.
+An Environmental and Social Management Plan including Grievance Mechanism and a monitoring, evaluation and oversight program are also included in Annex 15 including a specific description of the process for environmental and social safeguarding for unidentified sub-projects - USPs (i.e. activities that need technical specifications to be determined during implementation of the project such as outputs 1.1, 1.2.b, 1.3, and 1.4), clearly describing roles and responsibilities.
 The USP identified under Component 1 are basically, partially designed activities.

-Checklist of environmental and social principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Principle 1: Compliance with the Law Potential risk identified: Insufficient alignment with laws and technical standards, especially related to implementation of concrete infrastructure works and climate monitoring under Component 1, Outcome 2 and Outcome 3.
+Checklist of environmental and social principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Principle 1: Potential risk identified: Insufficient alignment with laws and Compliance with technical standards, especially related to implementation of the Law concrete infrastructure works and climate monitoring under Component 1, Outcome 2 and Outcome 3.
 (Principle that always applies) National and local authorities were consulted during the project design to ensure compliance with all relevant laws and technical standards, also for USP such as the pre-chosen grey and green interventions for Cerro Gatazo and Quebrada Bonilla.
 When the final infrastructure designs were ready and all sub-activities clearly planned, the project IE assume the compromised for screen the AF's ESP, following the ESMP (Annex 14).
 All the staff associated with the project will be aware of national laws, technical standards and procedures of each country and comply with all the requirements, especially attention will be done during implementation of unidentified sub-projects under Component 1.
 A monitoring system will be put in place to systematically follow the project and the compliance with National laws and regulations.
 Specific procedures to comply with environmental regulations in both countries can be reviewed in Section II.
 F. of this proposal.
-As the final designs of Cerro Gatazo and Quebrada Bonilla need actualization with climate change scenarios, this Unidentified Sub Project will need to undergo detailed screening, a consultation process, the development of safeguard measures and a strict approval method developed.
-This is described in Section III.C and Annex 14.
-Principle 2: Access and Equity Potential risks identified: Possible interruption of water supply, energy services or roads / streets accessibility.
+As the final designs of Cerro Gatazo and Quebrada Bonilla need actualization with climate change scenarios, this Unidentified Sub Project will need to undergo detailed screening, a consultation process, the development of safeguard measures and a strict